bruceravel/demeter/documentation/Athena/forward.rst

-Installing Athena on your computer
+Installing ATHENA on your computer
 ----------------------------------

 **Linux, BSD, and other unixes**